Indications, Safety, and Warnings

 Stimulation of cardiac tissues caused by pacing stimulus and/or RF energy may lead to inadvertent induction of arrhythmias.
 These arrhythmias may require defibrillation that could also result in skin burns.

-In the event of a suspected failure of the integrity of fluid flow through the IntellaNav OI Catheter or if there is a rapid temperature rise of greater than 15 degrees C noted on the Maestro 4000® Controller, the procedure should be stopped, and the IntellaNav OI Catheter withdrawn to reduce the risk of steam pop that could result in perforation.
-Both the IntellaNav OI Catheter and the MetriQ Irrigation Tubing Set should be replaced.
+In the event of a suspected failure of the integrity of fluid flow through the IntellaNav OI Catheter or if there is a rapid temperature rise of greater than 15 degrees C notedon the RF Controller, the procedure should be stopped, and the IntellaNav OI Catheter withdrawn to reduce the risk of steam pop that could result in perforation.
+Both the IntellaNav OI Catheter and the Irrigation Tubing Set should be replaced.

 Prior to the procedure, always identify the patient’s risk of volume overload.
 Monitor the patient’s fluid balance throughout the procedure and after the procedure to avoid fluid volume overload.
 Some patients may have factors that reduce their ability to handle the volume overload, making them susceptible to developing pulmonary edema or heart failure during or after the procedure.
 Patients with congestive heart failure or renal insufficiency, and the elderly are particularly susceptible.